Hoja de Referencia de DVWA (Damn Vulnerable Web Application)¶

 # Start XAMPP Control Panel

-# Start Apache and MySQL servicios
+# Start Apache and MySQL services

 # Download DVWA